piyushpatel2005/go-exploration/notes/struct-methods/index.md

 	digit int
 }

-func (n Number) setValue(val int) Number {
+func (n Number) SetValue(val int) Number {
 	n.digit = val
 	return n
 }

 func main() {
 	num := Number{digit: 5}
-	num = num.setValue(10)
+	num = num.SetValue(10)
 	fmt.Println(num.digit) // 10
 }
 ```

-However, this potentially creates unnecesary copy of the variable when we really wanted original `num` to be modified.
+However, this potentially creates unnecessary copy of the variable when we really wanted original `num` to be modified.
 We can fix this using pointers.

 ## Passing Arguments as Pointers
 But what if we want modifications inside the function to affect our original struct?
 We need to pass pointer to struct instead of value.